 Be wary of darker colored Sandstones that carry relatively large amounts of stained oxidized irons in the clay matrix.
 Leeching of iron into an aquarium can be beneficial for plants but large amounts can be lethal for some inhabitants.

 Sandstone can be used in saltwater aquariums as well as freshwater.
-I’d recommend using this type of rock in tanks that consist of mostly softwater and have some type of plants.
+I’d recommend using this type of rock in tanks that consist of mostly softwater and have some type of plant.
 Some fish, like cichlids, for example, thrive in rocky enclosures stones like Quartzarenite would be ideal for.
 In terrariums that house reptiles, Sandstones like Quartz Arenite are a very natural way to provide a hardscape relative to a mimicked habitat.

 This kind of sedimentary rock can come in a wide variety of textures and colors.
 Sandstones like Quartzarenite are generally inert making them ideal for softwater enclosures.
 Inhabitants that require rocks in their tanks will find this stone very capable with no sharp edges due to its coarse-grained composition and fragment style breakage.